Ora beats UWorld by 3x in biggest MedEd RCT ever

 Ora flashcards also have dynamic difficulty.
 This means that flashcards morph into harder or easier variants to meet you where you're at.

-The hardest part of med school is knowing how and what to study.
+The hardest part of step and shelf prep is knowing how and what to study.
 Ora handles that for you.

 Based on your goal, exam date, and topic performance, Ora creates a personalized daily study session to make sure you know every topic by exam day.